RayHollister/rayhollister.github.io/_posts/2026-01-12-is-the-create-framework-useful-or-just-ai-snake-oil.md

 C.R.E.A.T.E. does not make an AI model smarter.
 It does not unlock features or improve reasoning.
 What it does is reduce ambiguity.

-By forcing you to define context, rules and output expectations up front, C.R.E.A.T.E. limits the range of possible responses.
+By forcing you to define a context, rules and output expectations up front, C.R.E.A.T.E. limits the range of possible responses.
 That matters because large language models respond directly to constraints.
 The tighter the boundaries, the more predictable the output.

 In practice, C.R.E.A.T.E. acts as a checklist.
 Audience, tone, formatting, do and do not rules.
 When those are clearly stated, the model spends less effort guessing what you want and more effort producing usable text.